 Currently, a small portion of the museum is put on display each year at the annual Classic Gaming Expo in Las Vegas.
-Our vision for the museum is to establish a physical research facility and reference library based in the San Jose/Silicon Valley area.
+Our vision for the museum is to establish a physical research facility and reference library.
 In addition to serving as a workshop for our archiving efforts, the museum will house interactive exhibits to educate the industry and public alike as to the storied history of the videogame industry.
 The museum will also feature special events and keynote presentations from key historical industry figures and will eventually play host to the annual Classic Gaming Expo.

 Nintendo World Championships '90 Cart

 This month's Museum Spotlight is Nintendo World Championships ‘90 cart #132, originally owned by Josh Caraciolo, a tournament winner from the Philadelphia area who played in the age 12-17 group.
 Josh sold it to a guy named Dave (trustey1 on eBay) at a con called "Wizard World" earlier this summer (2012).
 Dave took offers on eBay but the deal fell through.
 We explained to Dave our intention of giving this item a permanent home in a physical museum and he sold it to us at a very fair price.